HamzaEzzRa/NNs-From-Scratch/README.md

 # NNs-From-Scratch
-Neural networks using C++ from scratch.
+Neural networks from scratch using C++.